KISS - Elder Statesmen, Elder Statement?

 That album however was critically panned, confused the fans and was so poorly received that the band quickly disowned the concept and returned to being the Creatures of the Night the KISS Army love and demand.

-Sonic Boom, the first KISS studio album in over a decade, gave the fans exactly what they
+Sonic Boom, the first KISS studio album in over a decade when it was released in 2010, gave the

-wanted – that "70s KISS sound."
-Thirty years earlier however the band gave the fans something
+Thirty years earlier however the band gave the fans something their ears couldn't believe.

 The low esteem the album is held in is unfortunate because The Elder saw the band stretching musically and having the audacity (or stupidity, dependant on point of view) to produce a conceptual piece which had musical textures with a light and shade not heard on any KISS album before or since.